Remmeauth/Documentation/RemmeProtocolTechPaper.md

 ## State Storage Costs

 Storage of the user application state will require an application developer to hold tokens until that state is deleted.
 If the state is never deleted, then the tokens are effectively removed from circulation.

-## Block Rewards

-The block reward is divided between Block Producers in the following proportions:
-- 70% - Shared between all BPs (both Active and Standby) proportionally to their stake.
-- 20% - Shared between Active BPs (the Top 21) proportionally to the number of votes they received (1 token = 1 vote).
-- 10% - Remme Savings account

-In order to maintain the status of a BP, each one will have to re-assert their vote every week.
-With those who do not keep their votes up to date for more than a week:
-- BP stops getting block rewards
-- The influence of last recorded vote decays by half every year

-The block rewards are credited to the account with a call to the system’s contract method claimrewards.
-Rewards are liquid and may be staked by BP as a separate transaction.

-BP does not get rewarded for the missed blocks.
-The claimrewards method credits rewards in prorated to the number of blocks that got added into the blockchain by a BP.
-The remainder (rewards for the missed blocks) gets credited to the Remme Savings account.

 ## Freezing Accounts